 Kaelin Aero has for many years been a proven supplier to the manufacturing company Pilatus Flugzeugwerke AG.
 Around 350 components are produced for them every year.
-Three different components are currently being manufactured to the highest perfection for the PC-24.
+Five different components are currently being manufactured to the highest perfection for the PC-24.

 The Junkers F 13 was the world's first all-metal airliner; its impressive characteristic was a corrugated duralumin fuselage.
 Rebuilding of this "primordial mother" of passenger traffic began in 2009 based on historical construction plans and using the latest surveying technology.
 Crucial to the success of this prototype was the right mixture of high-precision manual work and the necessary know-how – one of the great strengths at Kaelin.